vmrakshe/Job_Portal_App---Insider-Job/README.md

 ### 🧑‍💼 Recruiters Dashboard
 - 🪪 Login and Register (using jwt)
+-    Password reset by sending reset link to email
 - ➕ Post new job listings
 - 📋 View and manage existing job posts
 - ✅ Accept or ❌ Reject job applications